Configure eNegotiate

 Method 1: Manual Actions

-Enabling one or both of the below actions allows users to simultaneously create the Contract Record and choose the first version of the draft agreement:
+Enabling either of the actions below allows users to create the contract record and select the initial draft agreement in one step:

-- Create Contract with eNegotiate Draft: This action allows users to select a prebuilt contract template, pulling in Contract metadata to use in the document.
+- Create Contract with eNegotiate Draft: This action allows users to select a prebuilt contract template, pulling in contract metadata to use in the document.

-- Create Contract and associate a Contract Master Draft: This action allows users to use a .docx file which has been previously attached the form, or upload one directly as the first version of the draft agreement.
+- Create Contract and Associate a Contract Master Draft: This action allows users to use a .docx file which has been previously attached the form, or upload one directly as the first version of the draft agreement.

 - Create Contract to create the metadata record.